Julia7676/micropython-ftplib-PicoW/README.md

 # micropython-ftplib

+## Workaround with changes necessary to make work on Pico W

-An FTP client library for MicroPython.
+### An FTP client library for MicroPython.

 This is an adaption of the [ftplib] module from the CPython standard library to MicroPython.
 Apart from making it compatible with the `socket` module